 A repeat prescription is not just an administration process where the script is printed off the computer.
 For each script a doctor must review your medical record and consider the appropriateness of the medication prior to writing the script.

-To avoid administration fee ($15.00), please settle payment prior to or on collection prescription.
-Please find Bank Account Below.
-Please state your Name or NHI or invoice number as a reference.
+To avoid administration fee ($15.00), please settle payment upon collecting prescription.
+Please find Bank Account details below.
+Please state your Name and date of birth as a reference.

-The Ministry of Health provides funding via the ‘Under Thirteens’ initiative to support general practices to provide free primary health care to enrolled children under thirteen.
+The Ministry of Health provides funding via the ‘Under Fourteen’ initiative to support general practices to provide free primary health care to enrolled children under fourteen.
 This funding is to support the provision of standard general practice consultations.

-Crawford Medical does not charge any additional surcharge on a Saturday for under thirteen in keeping with the spirit of this government policy.
+Crawford Medical does not charge any additional surcharge on a Saturday for under fourteen in keeping with the spirit of this government policy.

 We have a combination of electronic and paper-based records and all health care information is kept confidential to each individual patient.